onecompiler/tutorials/html/tables/tables.md

-HTML tables allows the devloper to arrange data into rows and columns.
+HTML tables allows the developer to arrange data into rows and columns.

 `<table>` tag is used to create a table and `<tr>` tag is used to create table rows and `<td>` tag is used to create data cells.